 NOTE: cBioPortal (www.cioportal.org) was developed at the Memorial Sloan Kettering Cancer Center (MSK), and accesses, analyzes, and visualizes large scale cancer genomic data21,22.
 Specifically, this portal allows researchers to search for genetic alterations and signaling networks.

 5.1.
 Using the query on the landing page, click the organs/tissues of interest under the section labeled Select Studies.
-Select the particular study of interest.
+Select the particular study of interest, then hit the Query By Gene button.

 5.2.
 In the section labeled Select Genomic Profiles, select from the three options: Mutations, Putative copy-number alterations from GISTIC, or mRNA Expression.
 Further select corresponding data from the dropdown menu for Select Patient/Case Set.